Home Insurance in Spain for Expats

 Honest comparisons help you make an informed choice.
 These figures are typical Spanish-market starting points and depend on age, area, cover level and individual circumstances.

-Generali Home Insurance for Expats vs Liberty Hogar Internacional and AXA Hogar
+Generali Home Insurance for Expats vs AXA Hogar

-How Generali's home insurance arranged through Turner Insurance — with English-speaking claims, holiday-home cover and the broadest unoccupancy allowances — compares to the alternatives most commonly suggested to expats.
+Generali's home insurance arranged through Turner Insurance offers English-speaking claims, holiday-home cover and the broadest unoccupancy allowances.
+Here is how it compares to the alternatives most commonly suggested to expats.

-Holiday / second home accepted Yes — main, holiday or rental Yes Yes (with surcharge)
+Holiday / second home accepted Yes — main, holiday or rental Yes (with surcharge)

-Jewellery automatic cover 20% of contents sum 10% of contents sum 15% of contents sum
+Jewellery automatic cover 20% of contents sum 15% of contents sum

 Generali Home Insurance vs Mapfre Hogar and Mutua Madrileña